 Utilizing smart pricing strategies when selling your wares—be they products, services or subscriptions—is a must if you want to succeed in a competitive marketplace.

-The worse thing you can do is to try to wing it when it comes to pricing … yet this is a mistake I see many entrepreneurs making.
+The worst thing you can do is to try to wing it when it comes to pricing … yet this is a mistake I see many entrepreneurs making.

 Today we will take a look at some fascinating studies in behavioral economics that paint a clear picture of how you should properly set your prices—without the guesswork.

 Let’s get started.

 When we last discussed building a website customers love, I mentioned the importance of limiting choices to avoid “action paralysis.”
 As it turns out, too many options can be demotivating to consumers.